Device Lifecycle FAQs

 We have decided to simplify the process to offer one option this time - the Surface Laptop - for all replacement PC desktops and older laptops.
 This was by far the most requested from the selection offered last year and is designed to meet all but the most complex and intensive computing requirements.

-New starters who join while the Lifecycle team is in your area will be provided with a new device.
 If a new staff member is replacing someone who was using a standard Surface laptop, DTS will reset the device for use by the new staff member.
+We cannot provide devices for a vacancy.

-For future new appointments, equipment can be purchased by your department in line with current guidelines.
+For new appointments, equipment can be purchased by your department in line with current Buying Computer Equipment guidelines.
 The DTS User Support team will be able to offer any setup assistance if required.

 Can I keep using my personal device?